 News St Patrick’s Day Parade to be led by George Mitchell A group of dancers march during the St Patrick's Day parade in New York on March 17, 2015.
 Photo Credit: AFP / Getty Images / Jewel Samad By Reuters Updated January 11, 2016 7:10 PM Print Share fbShare Tweet Email Former U.S. senator and Northern Ireland peace negotiator George Mitchell has agreed to lead New York City’s St. Patrick’s Day Parade, the world’s biggest, signaling progress in a dispute over gay rights.
 Mitchell, 82, who served in the Senate from 1980 until 1995 and was later U.S. special envoy for Northern Ireland and then for Middle East peace, will lead the annual March 17 display of Irish-American pride on Fifth Avenue, the St. Patrick’s Day Parade Board of Directors announced on Monday.
 The event draws more than 250,000 marchers and millions of spectators.
 For more than two decades, event organizers faced criticism for barring openly gay groups from participating, saying that doing so would run counter to the teachings of the Roman Catholic religion.
 Mitchell said by telephone he accepted the grand marshal post after being assured that the issues of inclusion for gay and lesbian groups “had been resolved.
 So I accepted and I look forward to it.”
 Organizers last year allowed the first group of lesbian, gay, bisexual and transgender people to march in the event.
 This year they plan to allow two groups - returning marchers Out@NBCUniversal, affiliated with the parade’s television sponsor, and the Lavender and Green Alliance, whose application has been rejected every year since 1994.
 New York’s liberal Democratic Mayor Bill de Blasio last year opted to skip the event over the controversy.
 Irish brewery Guinness, owned by Diageo PLC, dropped its sponsorship of the parade last year over its exclusion of openly gay marching groups.
 City Hall officials did not immediately respond on Monday to questions about whether de Blasio would participate this year.
 A similar controversy has brewed for years in Boston, costing parade organizers there major financial sponsors and sparking a 2014 boycott by Boston’s first Irish-American mayor in 20 years.
 Last year, organizers allowed Boston Pride and Outvets, which represents gay military veterans, to join.
 Mitchell, who oversaw negotiations that led to the 1998 Good Friday Peace Agreement in Northern Ireland, won the Presidential Medal of Freedom and the Liberty Medal.
 “Senator Mitchell’s greatest achievement is the gift he gave to the people of Ireland - peace,” said John Lahey, a parade organizer and president of Quinnipiac University in Connecticut.
-By Reuters Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Reuters Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.